COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ### Course Announcements
 - A1 due tonight by 11:59 PM
 - A2 due next Friday (11:59 PM)
+- Double check office hours on syllabus

 ## Assignment Reminders

 - To make life easier on your wonderful TAs:
     - Please don't change the assignment file name
     - Please don't delete/modify cells in assignment (other than cells where you add code)
+    - You can add cells and include `print()` statements to check your work.

-- There are hidden assert cells
+- There are **hidden assert cells**
     - If you follow instructions and pass all the asserts provided, you will receive credit
     - We cannot give points back for typos

-- You *must* submit your assignment for it to be graded.
+- You *must* **submit your assignment** for it to be graded.
+    - best to "Kernel > Restart & Run All" before you submit
+        - this executes code in your notebook from top to bottom
+        - You can also use "Validate" button at top.
+Note that for A4 you *may* get an error b/c that notebook takes a while to run
     - submit as many times as you like
         - most recent submission is graded
         - *but*, if you submit before deadline and again after, it will be late

+- variables defined in `%%writefile` cells will overwrite variables in test (`assert`) cells

 # Collections